Epidemiologic Methods II

 Epidemiologic Methods (EPI 203), or equivalent, and Biostatistical Methods for Clinical Research I (BIOSTAT 200), or equivalent experience, are required.
 Experience with the Stata software program is also required.

 Each week, new material is introduced via a pre-recorded lecture and required readings.
 Homework, in the form of a problem set, is assigned each week and is due one week after the lecture at which time it will be discussed with course faculty in small group discussion section.

 While lectures are pre-recorded and are to be viewed on the trainee's own time frame, the small groups discussions sections are a critical venue for group learning.
 Therefore, attendance is highly encouraged.
-Small group discussion sections will meet on Wednesdays from 1:15 PM to 3:15 PM, Jan.
+Small group discussion sections will meet on Thursday from 1:15 PM to 3:15 PM, Jan.
 10 to Mar.
 21.